 Employee Appreciation Day is the perfect time to create a unique and memorable staff appreciation experience for your team.
 It’s more important to create an ongoing culture of employee appreciation that permeates through your day-to-day activities, not just on this annual holiday.
 Here are a few tips:

 1. Don’t exclude peer-to-peer and upward recognition.

 We tend to think of recognition in the workplace as top down, originating from managers/executives directed to their employees.
 That’s good.
 But the real value comes when the whole engine is running.
-Where peers are enabled and encouraged to recognize each other, saying “thank you” to your manager isn’t interpreted as “kissing up”, but rather a simple instance of employee appreciation.
+Where peers are enabled and encouraged to recognize each other, saying “thank you” to your manager isn’t interpreted as “kissing up”, but rather a simple instance of staff appreciation.

 2. Ask for help.

 What does this have to do with employee appreciation?
 Well, think back to the last time someone asked you to help them solve an issue they were struggling with.
 I bet that you were honored to be invited to the party and that your opinion was valued, or further, appreciated.
 One employee appreciation idea is that you could ask employees exactly what their biggest challenges are and offer to help.
 Whether it’s advice,

 3. Encourage open dialogue.